 - Follow the rules of healthy eating for life and not a diet for weeks/months.

-Naturopathic Causes Weight Gain and Obesity
+Natural Medicine Causes of Weight Gain and Obesity

 - Excess calories consumption and deficient exercise

 - Functional hypothyroid AKA Low Basal Metabolic Rate